 Difference between Deregistration and Liquidation

 For a layman, Company Liquidation and Deregistration of a Company are the same, but there is a small but distinct difference between the two processes.
-Company liquidation means that the company will no longer exist and after the liquidation process, the company will come to existence only to recover some of the outstanding debts.
+Company liquidation means that the company will no longer exist and after the liquidation process, the company will come into existence only to recover some of the outstanding debts.
 These debts will be recovered by selling off the assets of the company, and after the selling is done, the company is no longer in existence.
 Here the business is closed and cannot be run further at any cost.

 If a company is Deregistered, it will no longer have any legal status or cannot be associated with any of the government organizations or departments.
 Here the business may exist and can continue its operations.
 In both cases, the member parties are liable for any irregularity which might have occurred while the company was in action.